Morris dance: Age and gender issues

 In January 2009 The Telegraph published a report predicting the demise of Morris dancing within 20 years, due to the lack of young people willing to take part.
-This widespread story originated from a senior member of the more traditionally minded Morris Ring, and may only reflect the situation in relation to member groups of that one organisation.
+This widespread story originated from a senior member of the more traditionally minded Morris Ring, and may only reflect the situation in relation to member groups of that organisation.

-A survey published in December 2020 identified how the profile of morris dancers had evolved since the first survey published in 2014.
+A survey published in December 2020 showed how the profile of morris dancers had evolved since the first survey published in 2014.
 The number of morris dancers in the UK had increased from 12,800 in 2014 to 13,600 in 2020.
 The average age of a morris dancer in the UK was 55, up from 52 in 2014.
 The survey also reported an even balance between male and female performers by 2020.

 Use of the Internet

-The advent of the Internet in the 1990s has also given Morris sides a new platform upon which to perform.
-Many Morris sides now have entertaining websites which seek to reflect the public persona of the individual sides as much as record their exploits and list forthcoming performances.
+The advent of the Internet in the 1990s has given Morris sides a new platform upon which to perform.
+Many Morris sides now have websites which seek to reflect the public persona of the individual sides as much as record their exploits and list forthcoming performances.

-Morris sides have traditionally raised funds by collecting cash from spectators, but in the post-Covid moves to a more cashless society, many sides now use portable card payment terminals.

-There are also a multitude of thriving Morris-related blogs and forums, and individual sides are to be found maintaining an interactive presence on major social networking sites.
-Surveys in 2021 of use of social media services by morris sides found that the Westminster Morris Men YouTube channel had received over 100,00 views and the Shrewsbury Morris's Twitter account had over 100,000 followers.
+There are a multitude of Morris-related blogs and forums, and individual sides are to be found maintaining an interactive presence on social networking sites.
+Surveys in 2021 of use of social media services by Morris sides found that the Westminster Morris Men YouTube channel had received over 100,00 views and the Shrewsbury Morris's Twitter account had over 100,000 followers.

 In popular culture

 The success of Terry Pratchett's Discworld novels has seen the entirely invented Dark Morris tradition being brought to life in some form by genuine Morris sides such as the Witchmen Morris and Jack Frost Morris.
 Dark Morris has been described as having been "evolved from the border revival of the 1970s which was part of a wider neo-traditionalist surge of interest in regional morris styles".

+The narrator of Robert Plunket's novel My Search for Warren Harding humorously describes his love of Morris dancing and how out of place he feels practising in America.